Links & Resources

 Clinical Oncology Social Workers

 The clinical oncology social workers provide emotional support to patients and their families from the time of diagnosis through treatment and during the transition to life after treatment.
 They help patients cope with the many challenges a cancer diagnosis brings through counseling, support groups and psychoeducational programs.
-Our social worker on the Oncology Inpatient Unit is Janet Connors, LCSW-C (301-896-2192), and our social worker on the Adult Surgery Inpatient Unit and Oncology Outpatient Unit is Susan Jacobstein, LCSW-C (301-896-2193).
+Our social worker on the Oncology Inpatient Unit, the Adult Surgery Inpatient Unit and the Oncology Outpatient Unit is Susan Jacobstein, LCSW-C, who can be reached at 301-896-6837.

 Educational Seminars and Workshops